hcientist/OnlinePythonTutor/v3/docs/developer-overview.md

 I'm assuming that you're competent in Python, JavaScript, command-line-fu, and Google-fu, so I won't do much hand-holding in these directions.

-This guy isn't meant to be comprehensive; rather, it's just a starting point for learning about the code and development workflow.
+This guide isn't meant to be comprehensive; rather, it's just a starting point for learning about the code and development workflow.
 You will undoubtedly still be confused about details after reading it, so feel free to email philip@pgbovine.net if you have questions.